quicwg/base-drafts/draft-ietf-quic-transport.md

 provisional until QUIC's loss detection algorithm determines that the packet is actually lost.

 # Streams: QUIC's Data Structuring Abstraction {#streams}

-Streams in QUIC provide a lightweight, ordered, and bidirectional byte-stream abstraction modeled closely on HTTP/2 streams {{?RFC7540}}.
+Streams in QUIC provide a lightweight, ordered, and unidirectional byte-stream.

 Streams can be created either by the client or the server, can concurrently send data interleaved with other streams, and can be cancelled.